Skip to content

 pnpm nx run <my-infra>:deploy-ci my-stage/*

-This target differs slightly from the regular deploy target in that it ensures pre-synthesized cloud-assembly is deployed, rather than synthesizing on the fly.
-This helps to avoid potential issues with non-determinism due to changes package versions, ensuring that every pipeline stage deploys using the same cloud-assembly.
+This target differs slightly from the regular deploy target in that it deploys a pre-synthesized cloud assembly rather than synthesizing on the fly.
+This avoids potential non-determinism from package version changes, ensuring that every pipeline stage deploys using the same cloud assembly.

 Use the destroy target to tear down your resources: